sebastianbergmann/phpunit-documentation-english/src/annotations.rst

 Instead of implementing a method for use with ``@dataProvider``, you can define a data set using the ``@testWith`` annotation.

+A data set consists of one or many elements.
+To define a data set with multiple elements, define each element in a separate line.
+Each element of the data set must be an array defined in JSON.

+See :ref:`writing-tests-for-phpunit.data-providers` to learn more about passing a set of data to a test.

 .. code-block:: php

     /**